Modern Television

 Awards: The company won a Fast Growth 50 Award in 2009 and again in 2010.
 In 2012 it was listed in Televisual magazine as one of the top 100 production companies in the United Kingdom.

 A Great Welsh Adventure with Griff Rhys Jones won 'Best Presenter' at the BAFTA Cymru Awards 2014.

 A Poet in New York won 'Best Actor' for Tom Hollander at the RTS Awards 2015 as well as 'Best Feature’ and 'Best Special and Visual Effects’ at the BAFTA Cymru Awards 2015.

 The drama was also nominated for ‘Best Drama’ at the Broadcast Press Guild Awards, BAFTAs, Broadcast Awards, Celtic Media Awards and Critics’ Choice Television Awards in America in 2015.

+The company was dissolved on 22 February 2022.